Central Government Funded Organizations

 (a) Rashtriya Arogya Nidhi (RAN)

 Ministry of Health &Family Welfare, Government of India is giving financial assistance to the poor patients for treatment at different hospitals in all over the country under this scheme.
+Health Minister’s Cancer Patient Fund (HMCPF) has been set up for providing financial assistance to the poor patients suffering from cancer.

 Eligibility and Procedure